 - Record and report FGM cases identified through self-disclosure or clinical assessment.

 - Identify when a woman or female child may be at risk of being subjected to FGM and responding appropriately to protect her;

 - Identify when a woman or female child has been subjected to FGM and respond appropriately to support the woman or female child; and

 - Implement measures to prevent and ultimately eliminate the practice of FGM.

 This procedure should be read in conjunction with Leeds Safeguarding Children Partnership (LSCP) procedures, LTHT Adults Safeguarding Policy, the FGM in Pregnancy, Childbirth and Postnatal Period policy and the LTHT Children’s Safeguarding Policy.

 Health workers are in a unique position to identify those who have undergone Female Genital Mutilation (FGM) and those at risk of having FGM.

-Practitioners should be aware that FGM is a form of ‘hidden serious harm’ which includes practices of child sexual exploitation, trafficking, forced marriage and honour based violence and the ‘voice’ and safety of the child should remain paramount when undertaking any assessments.
+Practitioners should be aware that FGM is a form of ‘hidden serious harm’ which includes practices of child sexual exploitation, trafficking, forced marriage and honour based violence and the ‘voice’ and safety of the child or adult should remain paramount when undertaking any assessments.

 Prevalence of FGM